 - Complex Media: Readings for specific analyte in complex matrix (serum, nasal swab, etc.) are reliably obtained by employing a proprietary system to control for non-specific binding activity.

-- Sensitive: Demonstrated 10x better sensitivity than a standard ELISA kit and can directly detect hybridizing DNA in the 10’s of picomolar range with a path to femtomolar detection.
+- Sensitive: Demonstrated 10x better sensitivity than a standard ELISA kit and can directly detect hybridizing DNA in the 10’s of picomolar range.

 - Flexibility: Cartridge design options combined with modular instrument build allows the system to address a range of throughput and work-flow requirements.